 I’ll be using two terms in this post when I refer to your WordPress installs: old and new.

 This refers to the old destination and the new destination.
 It’s got nothing to do with the age or freshness of the sites.
 I’m not discriminating against your websites.

-For this you need the Auto Upload Images plugin, or تصاویر بارگذاری خودکار as it’s known in Persian.
+- Auto Upload Images plugin, or تصاویر بارگذاری خودکار, as it’s known in Persian.

-- You won’t need it on the old website.
+- This is installed on the website you’re moving the content to.
+You won’t need it on the old website.